-- Communities Foundation of Texas fund is reported at estimated net asset values, as provided by CFT. - Exchange-traded funds are valued at the closing price reported on the active market on which the individual securities are traded. - Mutual funds are valued at the reported net asset value of shares held.
+- Exchange-traded funds are valued at the closing price reported on the active market on which the individual securities are traded. - Mutual funds are valued at the reported net asset value of shares held. - Communities Foundation of Texas fund is valued using the NAV per share (or its equivalent) as provided by CFT as a practical expedient to determine the fair value of investments that do not have a readily determinable fair value.